ml-struct-bio/cryodrgn/README.md

 The `-D` argument should be set to the box size of the original reconstruction (before any downsampling).

+**Note:** Poses should be obtained from a C1 consensus refinement!
+(See https://github.com/zhonge/cryodrgn/issues/21)

 ### 3. Parse CTF parameters from a .star/.cs file

 CryoDRGN expects CTF parameters in a binary pickle format (`.pkl`).
 Use the `parse_ctf_star` or `parse_ctf_csparc` command to extract the relevant CTF parameters from a `.star` file or a `.cs` file, respectively.